offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * smaller (more similar trajectory), the cosine would get closer to 1.
    * larger (less similar trajectory), the cosine would get closer to -1.

+   The formula may be modified to become a distance metric as follows: `1 - cosine_similarity(x, y)`.
+Where as the cosine similarity varies between -1 and 1, the cosine distance varies between 0 (totally similar) and 2 (totally dissimilar).

 `{bm-ignore} \b(read)_NORM/i`
 `{bm-error} Apply suffix _NORM or _SEQ/\b(read)/i`